jonnonz1/nz-statute-book/acts/public/1915/cook-islands-act-1915.md

 **Miscellaneous**

 ### 175 Commissioners of the High Court may be appointed in the Cook Islands
-Sections 47 to 49 of the Judicature Act 1908 (relating to Commissioners to administer oaths) shall in New Zealand be construed and operate as if the Cook Islands were a place beyond the jurisdiction of the High Court within the meaning of section 47 aforesaid, and Commissioners in the Cook Islands may be appointed by a Judge of the High Court accordingly.
+Sections 30 to 32 of the Senior Courts Act 2016 (relating to Commissioners to administer oaths) shall in New Zealand be construed and operate as if the Cook Islands were a place beyond the jurisdiction of the High Court of New Zealand, and Commissioners in the Cook Islands may be appointed by a Judge of the High Court of New Zealand accordingly.

 ## Part 5 — Criminal offences